variantstudios/greeleydowntown.com/_in_the_news/no-desks-no-walls-no-problem-for-proposed-greeley-school-the-fred-tjardes-school-of-innovation.md

 “There was this big disconnect between that natural learning I was seeing at home, and this learning I was trying to get students to do in the classroom,” Edwards said.

 His son was learning.
-His students weren’t....
+His students weren’t…

 [Read More](http://www.greeleytribune.com/news/local/no-desks-no-walls-no-problem-for-proposed-greeley-school-the-fred-tjardes-school-of-innovation/)